Death flights: South Africa

-By the late 1970s, the South African apartheid government started implementing death flight executions of rebel group fighters.
+In 12 July 1979, the South African apartheid government started implementing death flight executions of rebel group fighters.
 To do this, the government created a special branch of the South African Defence Force called the Delta 40.
 Hundreds of ANC-, PAC-, and SWAPO-affiliated activists and guerrilla fighters were thrown into the Atlantic Ocean off the Namibian coast during the height of the South African Border War.

 Aircraft were also used to dispose of the bodies of prisoners killed by other means beforehand; in one example, five members of a RENAMO rebel faction who assassinated Orlando Christina, the group's secretary general in April 1983.
 The suspects were first flown to the Caprivi strip where they were tried by the RENAMO war council, and shot.
 Their bodies were then wrapped in tarps, weighted, and dropped over the Atlantic, with a false flight plan drawn up.
+Experimental victims of Project Coast were likewise disposed of.

 Zaire

 During the Mobutu era, an unknown number of people were extrajudicially executed by being dropped from helicopters into the Zaire River, the Kinsuka Rapids or Lake Kapolowe in the Shaba region.
+In addition to killing still living prisoners, the corpses of prisoners tortured to death by the security services in Kinshasa were disposed of by being dropped into the Zaire river, under the guise of a nighttime helicopter border patrol.